Privacy and Data Security

 Many attorneys in our Privacy and Data Security practice have earned prestigious Certified Information Privacy Professional (“CIPP”) Certifications, the preeminent credential in the field, in several important classifications.
 These certifications ensure that attorneys have knowledge regarding essential privacy concepts and principals and the jurisdictional laws, regulations and enforcement models for handling and transferring data.

-Privacy and Data Security attorneys also contribute to Taft's Privacy and Data Security Insights blog.
+Privacy and Data Security attorneys also contribute to the Taft Privacy & Data Security Insights blog.

 - Advise hospitals and physician groups with respect to security audits.